 Brain Training Apps for Dementia

-So what games are suitable for Alzheimer’s patients?
-This article will discuss some of the applications and brain training games, mainly in two categories.
-One group of applications helps prevent Alzheimer’s or other diseases, and the other group helps the patients already suffering from such diseases.
+One group of applications can help prevent Alzheimer’s or other diseases, and the other group helps patients already suffering from such diseases.

 With the help of mobile applications, you can exercise your brain, which proves the necessity of having a smartphone for seniors.